John Warner Is Perkin Medalist

 In 2007, Warner cofounded the Warner Babcock Institute for Green Chemistry, which works with companies to invent commercial technologies that are practical, cost-effective, and environmentally friendly.

-He is the recipient of the 2004 U.S. Presidential Award for Excellence in Science, Mathematics & Engineering Mentorship.
-In 2011, he was named an ACS Fellow.
+He is the recipient of a 2004 U.S. Presidential Award for Excellence in Science, Mathematics & Engineering Mentoring.
+In 2011, he was named an American Chemical Society Fellow.
 In addition, he founded Beyond Benign, a nonprofit organization dedicated to sustainability and green chemistry education.

 Warner received the medal and presented an address at a Sept.
-16 dinner in Philadelphia, after Innovation Day events at the Chemical Heritage Foundation.
-The medal, one of the chemical industry’s most prestigious awards, is named for Sir William Henry Perkin, who developed the first synthetic dye, the so-called Perkin mauve, in 1856.
+16 dinner in Philadelphia after Innovation Day events at the Chemical Heritage Foundation.
+The medal, one of the chemical industry’s most prestigious awards, is named for Sir William Henry Perkin, who developed the first synthetic dye, the so-called Perkin’s mauve, in 1856.

 Join the conversation